KenKundert/svg_schematic/README.rst

         Wire([r.p, c.p, l.p])
         Wire([r.n, c.n, l.n])

+In this case the only coordinate that was explicitly specified with that of *r* which was placed at the origin.
+All other components and wires were placed relative to the center of *r*.

 You are free to mix these various styles of component placement as you desire.